 Whether your exams have gone disastrously or you have that glass-half-empty feeling ahead of exam day, it's not the end of the world.

-Resit an examA couple of silly mistakes may have dragged your mark down.
-Provided you learn from these and are confident you can do better, consider re-sitting your exam.
+Resit an examA couple of silly mistakes may drag your mark down.
+Provided you learn from these and are confident you can do better, you could consider re-sitting your exam.

-However since A-levels have changed, you can’t retake specific modules – you'll have to re-take the whole exam for the year.
+However you can’t retake specific modules – you would have to re-take the whole exam for the year.

-You'll need to wait a year to re-sit any exams as A-levels and AS-levels are now only assessed by exam in the spring (previously, there were exams held in January).
+You'll need to wait a year to re-sit any exams as A-levels and AS-levels are only assessed by exam in the spring.
 This means, if you want to resit any AS-level exams, you must wait a year to do so at the end of your A2 year; unfortunately, when that time comes, you’ll also be taking your all-important exams that will decide your A-level grades.

 If you're re-taking an exam you originally took at the end of your A2 year, you can do so a year later as a private candidate.
 You don't attend classes; you just take the exam at a local, approved school or college.
 However, as well as the fees to pay, you'll have to keep yourself motivated to study for these.

 Need help revising?
 Check out our special advice section, packed full of exam prep tips.

 Our sister site The Student Room also has loads of articles and advice to help with your revision, as well as revision and study help forums where you can read how other students are preparing for their exams.

 Repeat a yearYou can retake a whole year – including actually going to classes, doing the classwork etc – if you stumbled in several areas but you're still determined to stick to the same path.